An Algebraic Introduction to Persistence: Representation Theory of Finite and Infinite Posets

 Let us conclude by mentioning a generalization of \pfd{} representations.
 A representation of $\Rbb^n$ is \emph{q-tame} if all its structure morphisms corresponding to pairs of indices $r \leq s \in \Rbb^n$ with $r_i < s_i$ for all $i \in \{1, \dots, n\}$ have finite rank.
 This was defined in the one-parameter case in \cite{chazal-structure-stability}, and generalized to multiparameter persistence in \cite{bauer2026metrically}, building on \cite{berkouk-petit,harsu2024ephemeral}.
 There are a few reasons to go beyond \pfd{} representations.
 First there are cases of interest where the sublevel set persistence of a function is not \pfd{} but is q-tame \cite{cagliari-landi}.
 Second, at this level of generality the algebraic and geometric properties of poset representations are particularly compelling \cite[Theorem~1.1]{bauer2026metrically}:

-\emph{ The observable category of q-tame representations of $\Rbb^n$ satisfies the following: \begin{itemize} \item It is Abelian and Krull--Schmidt, in the sense that every object decomposes as a direct sum of indecomposables in an essentially unique way. \item Two persistence modules are isomorphic if and only if they are at interleaving distance zero. \item The extended metric induced by the interleaving distance is complete, in the sense every Cauchy sequence of persistence modules has a limit. \end{itemize} }
+\emph{ The observable category of q-tame representations of $\Rbb^n$ satisfies the following: \begin{itemize} \item It is Abelian and Krull--Schmidt, in the sense that every object decomposes as a direct sum of indecomposables in an essentially unique way. \item Two objects are isomorphic if and only if they are at interleaving distance zero. \item The extended metric induced by the interleaving distance is complete, in the sense that every Cauchy sequence has a limit. \end{itemize} }

 See the reference for the notion of observable category, first introduced in the one-parameter case in \cite{chazal-crawley-silva}.

 \paragraph{The special case of zero-dimensional persistent homology} As mentioned in \cref{section:main-challenges}, common posets in multiparameter persistence are of wild representation type.
 However, in cases such as level set persistence (\cref{section:levelset-persistence}), the category of representations of interest is not the whole category of representations of a wild poset, but rather a subcategory of pointwise finite representation type.
 With this motivation, it is proposed in \cite{bauer-botnan-oppermann-steen,brodzki2020complexity} to study the image of zero-dimensional multiparameter persistent homology, since homology in dimension zero is often structurally simpler and can be computed more efficiently.
 Equivalently, they propose to study the image of the linearization functor $\mathrm{Set}^\Pcal \to \Veck^\Pcal$, given by postcomposition with the free vector space functor $\mathrm{Set} \to \Veck$.